derigible/fanalyzer/README.md

 This will bring up some options to do with the system, such as query your data or upload new data.

 ### Querying Data
+There are several built in query prompts, as well as the default sql query implementation called "custom."

+#### Custom
 Choose option #1 in the command prompt.
 This will ask you to enter an sql statement.

 There is no limit to the kinds of sql you can enter, so if you are familiar with sql you should be able to create any type of query that you want with an output of the data in a table to the terminal.